 Continuing Education

 Continuing education is always a good idea, even if it's not a requirement of your state licensing board.
 You might decide to return for training in related areas such as massage therapy, cosmetology, or hair styling.
-If you can receive an additional license in a related area you can expand your services.
+If you can receive an additional license or certification in a related area, you can expand your services.
 When your practice is diversified, you'll have more options.
-For instance, if you open your own spa you might be able to fill in when someone is away on vacation.
-If you operate a one-person operation you can fill your schedule with a variety of clients.
+For instance, if you open your own spa, you might be able to fill in when someone is away on vacation.
+If you operate a one-person operation, you can fill your schedule with a variety of clients.

 If you practice in a physician's office, you might be interested in joining the medical community as a medical assistant or a nurse.
 In this case, you'll need to return to school for a new certificate or a degree.
 It's always a good idea to consider what your next career move will be and discover what additional education you'll need to accomplish your goals.